omf2/omf2/README.md

 Are you a user of Oh-My-Zsh or Oh-My-Fish?
 Plugin packs with OMF2 alternatives are in development!
 Stay tuned.

+## Want to develop your own plugin pack?

+Stay tuned!
+More details to come soon.

 ## Attributions

 - [Logo][logo] by <a href="https://www.svgrepo.com" target="_blank">SVG Repo</a>